SuperCatoro/USS/README.md

 * **UN Leadership (DTC):** Co-Founder and Co-Chair of the **Dynamic Teen Coalition (DTC)**, the only ongoing Teen Board at the United Nations.
 Invited to, contributed to, and finally endorsed the **UN Global Digital Compact (GDC)**.
 * **Technical Validation:** Lead developer of the USS deterministic layers; conducted the primary black box testing, validating the system's deterministic outputs against high-risk interaction data to ensure zero-drift in governance decisions.
-* **Infrastructure for Access:** Built and managed the first Discord servers at the UN, the two original **DTC community servers** before developing the specific coordination server utilized by **ITU mentors** for team access during global digital participation.
+* **Infrastructure for Access:** Built and managed the first Discord servers at the UN, the two original **DTC community servers** before developing the specific coordination server utilised by **ITU mentors** for team access during global digital participation.
 * **CERN & ITU:** Friend of the Open Quantum Institute at **CERN** and Technical Mentor for the **ITU’s first UN Citiverse Challenge**.
 * **Global Policy Partnership:** Named the **UN Foundation’s first under-18 Changemaker for UN Partnerships** and leader in the Engine Room of **Our Future Agenda**.
 * **Historic Advocacy:** Initiated direct, diplomatic teen interventions at the UN; lead researcher on the first qualitative study of ageism in global policy.